Yaba College

 Yaba Higher College was founded in 1932 in Yaba, now a suburb of Lagos in Nigeria to provide tertiary education to Africans, mostly in vocational subjects and teaching.
-The college staff were transferred to start the University of Ibadan in 1948 and the college premises were used for the new Yaba College of Technology.
+The college staff were transferred to start the University College, Ibadan in 1948 and the college premises were used for the new Yaba College of Technology.

 Foundation

 Yaba Higher College the brainchild of E. R. J. Hussey, who became Director of Education in Nigeria in 1929.
 Soon after arriving, he proposed a higher college at Yaba similar to the Makerere College in Uganda, his previous posting.
 The goal was at first to train assistants for government departments and private firms, with a gradual increase in standards until eventually the college would reach the level of a British university.

 Hussey gained acceptance of the plan, starting with a "special medical school at King's College".

 By 1932 the school had its own building - a temporary hut - and other courses were added.

 The college at Yaba was an all-male residential institute.

 It was officially opened in January 1934.

 It provided vocational training in subjects that included agriculture, forestry, medicine, veterinary science, surveying and civil and mechanical engineering.

 It also provided training for secondary school teachers, mainly science teachers.

 Yaba was affiliated with the University of London.

 The college offered limited diplomas, so Nigerians who wanted higher education either had to go abroad or earn external degrees from the University of London through correspondence courses.

 Educated Nigerians were vocally critical of Yaba College.
 Four days after the college opening, the Nigerian Daily Times described it as "a grand idea, and imposing structure, resting on rather weak foundations".
 Noting the low standards of the Middle Schools, whose graduates would enter Yaba, the Daily Times said "..we wish to declare emphatically that this country will not be satisfied with an inferior brand [of education] such as the present scheme seems to threaten".

 The Nigerian Youth Movement, formed by members of the Lagos intelligentsia who were protesting the plan for Yaba College, soon became an important nationalist organization.